corydozen/serverless-cdk-cicd/07/README.md

 ### Conclusion <a name="conclusion"></a>

 I realize this post was basically "just copy and paste this stuff and it should work."
 But there is a lot of in-the-weeds IAM stuff going on here.
 And that is outside the scope of what I want to cover in this series.

+So our infrastructure is officially built!
+Hooray!
+In the [next step](../08), we'll start building a front end for this thing.

+If anything is unclear, @ me on [twitter](https://twitter.com/murribu) or file an issue/pr on this repo.